The monotone wrapped Fukaya category and the open-closed string map: Introduction

+recovers the Jacobian ring of the superpotential for $\mathcal{O}_{\P^m}(-k)$.
+This is a proof of closed-string mirror symmetry in this example.
+Note that unlike the case of closed Fano toric manifolds, the Jacobian ring does not recover the quantum cohomology $QH^*(\mathcal{O}(-k))$ (see \ref{Subsection Generation for O of -k}).

-\begin{enumerate} \item The total space of the line bundle $\mathcal{O}(-k) \rightarrow \C\P^m$ is monotone whenever $k \leq m$.
-When $k\leq m/2$, $SH^*(\mathcal{O}(-k))$ is known explicitly through work of the first author \cite{Ritter4}.
-Making heavy use of the module structure and compatibility with eigenvalue splittings, we compute the open-closed string map explicitly, and prove that the wrapped category is cohomologically finite, split-generated by closed Lagrangian submanifolds.
+Then, making heavy use of the module structure and compatibility with eigenvalue splittings, we compute the open-closed string map explicitly, and prove that the wrapped category is proper (cohomologically finite), split-generated by closed Lagrangian submanifolds.
 By contrast, in all previous situations in which the wrapped Fukaya category has been computed (punctured spheres, certain plumbings, cotangent bundles), it either vanishes or is cohomologically infinite.
-The special case of $\mathcal{O}(-1) \rightarrow \P^1$ had been studied previously, compare to \cite[Sec.4.4]{SmithQuadrics}.
+The special case of $\mathcal{O}(-1) \rightarrow \P^1$ had been studied previously \cite[Sec.4.4]{SmithQuadrics}.

-\item The quilt diagram in Theorem \ref{Theorem Introduction 1} can be interpreted as a ``transfer-of-generation" criterion, enabling one to show that lifts of Lagrangians under a very good correspondence define split-generators in terms of geometry on the domain of the correspondence.
-As a simple example, we show that if a finite group $G$ acts freely by symplectomorphisms on a closed monotone symplectic manifold $B$ with quotient $\pi: B \rightarrow B/G$, and if $\mathrm{OC}: \mathrm{HH}_*(\scrF(B/G)) \to QH^*(B/G)$ hits an invertible element when restricted to the subcategory generated by a collection of Lagrangians $\{L_1,\ldots,L_k\} \subset B/G$, then $L_1,\ldots,L_k$ are split-generators for $\scrF(B/G)$ and their preimages $\{ \pi^{-1}(L_i)\}$ split-generate $\scrF(B)$. \end{enumerate}
+Local Calabi-Yau's (total spaces of canonical bundles over Fano varieties) are well-known testing grounds for many aspects of mirror symmetry, with rich symplectic topology \cite{SeidelSuspending,Bridgeland}.
+Monotone negative line bundles form another class of ``local symplectic manifolds'', which arise naturally in symplectic birational geometry, cf.\,\cite{SmithQuadrics}.
+As remarked above, whilst in known computations in the Stein case the wrapped category $\wE$ either vanishes or is extremely complicated, the line bundles $\mathcal{O}(-k) \rightarrow \P^n$ show qualitatively different behaviour.

+Making use of the module structure, the compatibility with eigenvalue splittings and a Galois action on Floer cohomology, we prove: \begin{theorem} \strut

+For any monotone negative line bundle $E \to B$ over a closed monotone toric manifold $B$, \begin{enumerate} \item the symplectic cohomology $SH^*(E)$ is non-zero; \item the wrapped category $\mathcal{W}(E)$ is non-trivial; \item in particular, there is a non-displaceable Lagrangian torus $L\subset E$ with holonomy data such that $HF^*(L,L)\cong HW^*(L,L)\neq 0$, on which $\mathrm{OC}^0$ is non-zero. \end{enumerate} \end{theorem} The proof of the theorem involves showing that critical points $p\in \mathrm{Crit}(W_B)$ of the superpotential of the base with non-zero critical value $W_B(p)\neq 0$ give rise to critical points of the superpotential $W_E$, which in turn give rise to Lagrangian tori $L\subset E$ with holonomy data such that $HF^*(L,L)\neq 0$.
+In particular, these exist since a recent result of Galkin \cite{Galkin} implies that $W_B$ has at least one critical point $p$ with $W_B(p)\neq 0$.
+The $QH^*(E)$-module structure on $HF^*(L,L)\neq 0$ implies that $c_1(TE)$ is non-nilpotent in $QH^*(E)$.
+By Ritter \cite{Ritter4},